Publicity Department of the Chinese Communist Party: Function

 Propaganda Department directives are enforced by disciplines within the CCP, as all media in China are required to be loyal to the CCP, and are to serve as propaganda organs for the CCP in principle.
 Operational and reporting freedom increased in the Chinese media in the early 2000s.
 However, open defiance against the Propaganda Department directives is rare, as dissenting media organizations risk severe punishment, including restructuring or closure.
 In 2000, a system of warnings was introduced for individual journalists, whereby repeat offenses can lead to dismissal.
-Chinese journalists disclosing Propaganda Department directives to foreign media may be charged with "divulging state secrets."
+One Chinese journalist, Shi Tao, was sentenced to prison after giving Propaganda Department instructions to a pro-democracy website; according to an American organization, the Dui Hua Foundation, the case was related to "illegally providing state secrets to foreign entities".

 One important way the Propaganda Department has ensured that the media system remains well controlled is by ensuring that the boundaries of acceptable reporting are kept "deliberately fuzzy" in an effort to ensure that "news workers self-censor to a critical degree."

 Credentialing and monitoring media personnel

 According to a report from Freedom House, the Central Propaganda Department is the most important institution for monitoring media personnel and controlling the content of print and visual media.